SAP/jenkins-library/documentation/docs/steps/uiVeri5ExecuteTests.md

 };
 ```

-While default values for `baseUrl`, `user` and `pass` are read from the environment, they can also be overwritten when calling the CLI.
+While default values for `baseUrl`, `user` and `pass` are read from the environment, they can also be overridden when calling the CLI.

 In a custom Pipeline, this is very simple: Just wrap the call to `uiVeri5ExecuteTests` in `withCredentials` (`TARGET_SERVER_URL` is read from `config.yml`):